A Time For Crows

 How much time she got?

-I checked the GPS on my phone.
+I checked the map app on my phone.
 Could we make it in time?
 We were still fifteen minutes from the hospital.
-And if that douche weren’t following still then my name wasn’t Joe Joyce.
+And if that creep weren’t following still, then my name wasn’t Joe Joyce.

 Minutes, Eddy said.